 Each semester, students will have one opportunity per class to be re-enrolled after an Administrative Withdrawal.
-Students must officially request reinstatement by contacting the Registrar at 910.221.2224, or emailing gcd@gcd.edu and clearly stating their desire to be reinstated.
+Students must officially request reinstatement by contacting the Registrar at 910.221.2224 or emailing Registrar@Manna.edu and clearly stating their desire to be reinstated.
 The Registrar will process the request per the direction of the Academic Office.

 Each student will have 5 business days from the date they are informed of the Administrative Withdrawal to request reinstatement.
-Failure to request reinstatement within the 5-day time frame will result in denial of reentry.
+Failure to request reinstatement within the 5-daytimeframe will result in denial of reentry.

-Although each GCD instructor determines how student participation affects their final grades within each course, class engagement is essential for satisfactory academic achievement.
+Although each Manna University instructor determines how student participation affects their final grades within each course, class engagement is essential for satisfactory academic achievement.
 Students are responsible for knowing and meeting all course requirements including tests, assignments, and class participation.
 Regular attendance in classes is expected.
 Faculty members evaluate each student's record of attendance in arriving at a final grade.